Kiedrich

 Kiedrich is a municipality in the Rheingau-Taunus-Kreis in the Regierungsbezirk of Darmstadt in Hesse, Germany.

 Geography

-Kiedrich lies in the Rheingau on the south slope of the Taunus, approximately 2 km north from the town of Eltville am Rhein and 3 km from the banks of the Rhine.
-Kiedrich borders on the community of Schlangenbad in the north, and on the town of Eltville in the east, south, and west.
+Kiedrich lies in the Rheingau region on the southern slope of the Taunus mountains, approximately 2 km north of the town of Eltville am Rhein and 3 km from the banks of the Rhine.
+It borders the community of Schlangenbad to the north and the town of Eltville in the east, south, and west.

 History

-Kiedrich is first mentioned in a document of the Archbishopric of Mainz.
-Although the document is not dated, it is known to have originated during the time of Archbishop Frederick (937-954).
-About 1160 building work began on Scharfenstein Castle.
-Winegrowing in Kiedrich was first mentioned as early as 1131.
+Kiedrich was first mentioned in a document from the Archbishopric of Mainz, which, though undated, is known to have originated during the tenure of Archbishop Frederick (937-954).
+Around 1160, construction began on Scharfenstein Castle.
+Winegrowing in Kiedrich was recorded as early as 1131.

-Kiedrich belonged to Electoral Mainz (the Archbishopric), and passed, in 1806, to the Duchy of Nassau.
-In 1866 it was absorbed by Prussia.
+Kiedrich was part of Electoral Mainz (the Archbishopric) and passed to the Duchy of Nassau in 1806.
+In 1866, it was incorporated into Prussia.
 The community avoided amalgamation with other municipalities during Hesse's municipal restructuring.